KQM-git/TCL/docs/evidence/equipment/artifacts.md

   * This is denoted by the white flash on the E circle and reduction of the cooldown to 5.8s
   * Observe the enemy and you can see a purple-white flash appear at the same time.
 * Frame 15
-  * 1713 \(KQ Electro-Charged dmg\) visible and HP reduction visible
+  * 1713 \(KQ Electro-Charged DMG\) visible and HP reduction visible
 * Frame 67
   * KQ autoattack and purple-white flash appears
   * E CDR occurs and CD changes from 4.7s to 3.7s
 * Frame 69
-  * 1713 \(KQ Electro-Charged dmg\) disappears 54 frames after becoming visible
+  * 1713 \(KQ Electro-Charged DMG\) disappears 54 frames after becoming visible
 * Frame 70
-  * 777 \(XQ Electro-Charged dmg\) visible and HP reduction visible
+  * 777 \(XQ Electro-Charged DMG\) visible and HP reduction visible
   * 55 frames after initial damage \(frame 15\)
 * Frame 123
-  * 777 \(XQ Electro-Charged dmg\) disappears 53 frames after becoming visible
+  * 777 \(XQ Electro-Charged DMG\) disappears 53 frames after becoming visible
 * Frame 129
-  * 777 \(XQ Electro-Charged dmg\) visible and HP reduction visible
+  * 777 \(XQ Electro-Charged DMG\) visible and HP reduction visible
   * 59 frames after previous tick \(frame 70\)
 * Frames 4, 15, 57, and 69 demonstrate that in Electro-Charged, the 4TF E CDR functions separately from the reaction damage
   * At frame 4, we obtained E CDR, but it wasn’t until frame 15 until the reaction damage actually went through.
   * At frame 57, we observe KQ trigger the 4TF E CDR, but there is no reaction damage
-  * At frame 69, we realise that XQ triggered the next tick of Electro-Charged because his orbital swords or Q swords were the last elemental source applied to the target.
+  * At frame 69, we realise that XQ triggered the next tick of Electro-Charged because his orbital swords or Q swords were the last Elemental source applied to the target.
 * Thus, we can conclude that KQ can trigger 4TF’s E CDR effect without actually triggering Electro-Charged reaction damage.

 **Significance**

 * There are only 2 conditions for KQ to trigger E CDR in the context of Electro-Charged.
   * 4TF must not be on CD \(0.8s ICD\)
-  * KQ must apply an Electro elemental source to an enemy with existing Hydro aura.
+  * KQ must apply an Electro Elemental source to an enemy with existing Hydro aura.
 * Therefore, 4TF is actually not hampered by Electro-Charged’s 1 second ICD.
-As long as you can keep constant Hydro aura on the enemy you can switch between different elemental sources \(E1, E2, Electro-imbued autoattacks, and Q\) to obtain E CDR.
+As long as you can keep constant Hydro aura on the enemy you can switch between different Elemental sources \(E1, E2, Electro-imbued autoattacks, and Q\) to obtain E CDR.

 ### 4TF Passive Triggered can be Triggered on Non-Damaging Elemental Applications